-The Dan David Prize is a joint international enterprise, endowed by the Dan David Foundation and headquartered at Tel Aviv University.
+The Dan David Prize is an international award, endowed by the Dan David Foundation and headquartered at Tel Aviv University.

 The Dan David Prize covers three time dimensions - Past, Present and Future - that represent realms of human achievement.
 Each year the International Board chooses one field within each time dimension.
-Following a review process by independent Review Commitees comprised of renowned scholars and professionals, the International Board then chooses the laureates for each field.
+Following a review process of individuals nominated for the Prize, by independent Review Committees comprised of renowned scholars and professionals, the International Board then chooses the laureates for each field.

 The Past refers to fields that expand knowledge of former times.